MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/sql-queries-excel.md

 Although Excel actions can handle most Excel automation scenarios, SQL queries can retrieve and manipulate significant amounts of Excel data more efficiently.

-Suppose a flow has to modify Excel registries that contain a particular value.
+Suppose a flow has to modify only the Excel registries that contain a particular value.
 To achieve this functionality without SQL queries, you need loops, conditionals, and multiple Excel actions.

 Oppositely, you can implement this functionality with SQL queries using only two actions, the **Open SQL connection** action and the **Execute SQL statements** action.